By supporting us as a volunteer, you join over 40 others who give us their time and skills.

 “I became a Headway volunteer about 15 years ago, and the fact that I am still there shows how rewarding and enjoyable it is.
 There is always great support from the staff, so you never feel out of your depth.
 Apart from the satisfaction volunteers gain from helping service users fulfil their potential and improve their quality of life, it is quite simply fun to take part in the activities and make friends with everyone there.
 Whether you volunteer for a short time or long term, I guarantee you will gain a great deal from the experience, both in terms of personal development and pleasure.”

 Pauline Watson, Headway Cardiff Volunteer

-*The roles of Support Worker and Social Group volunteers requires a Disclosure and Barring Service check however the Fundraising and Event role does not require one.
-However you will be required to provide two referees.
+*The roles of Support Volunteer and Social Group Volunteer require a Disclosure and Barring Service check.
+You will also be required to provide two referees.